Segfault1602/sfFDN/docs/manual/filters.md

 Key fields:

 - `t60`: Target T60 in seconds.
 - `delay`: Delay in samples used to derive the decay gain.
-A negative value is an inference sentinel only when the filter is placed in an `FDNConfig` loop or dedicated attenuation slot.
+A non-positive value is derived from the primary delay bank when the filter is placed in an `FDNConfig` loop or dedicated attenuation slot.
 - `sample_rate`: Sampling rate used during gain calculation.

 ### Two-Band Filter